JosephAdewole/mawaqif_dashboard/README.md

 As shown above, some of the information obtained from the endpoint https://mawaqif.herokuapp.com/api/checks include
 ### 1. is_empty
    This gives information on whether the Parking Space is Occupied or Empty.
-Occupied or Empty is then displayed on home.php
+Occupied or Empty is then displayed on home.html
 ### 2. plate_number
    This gives the plate number of the vehicle detected present in the parking space.
 Its value is set to empty is there is no vehicle there at a given time.\
 ### 3. packing_space_id